Azure/azure-sdk/docs/cpp/implementation.md

 * Emission or suppression of diagnostics.
 * Emission or supression of debugging asserts.
 * Import declarations. (`__declspec(dllimport)`, `__declspec(dllexport)`)

-> TODO: Need to involve Charlie in how we want to talk about import declarations

 {% include requirement/MUST id="cpp-design-naming-macros-caps" %} name macros with **ALL_CAPITAL_SNAKE_CASE**.